-This section provides information on the Value-Added Tax (VAT) treatment of letting property from 1 July 2008, with the exception of lettings covered by transitional measures for a waiver of exemption.
+This section provides information on the Value-Added Tax (VAT) treatment of letting property from 1 July 2008.
+However, it does not relate to lettings covered by transitional measures for a waiver of exemption.

 However, a landlord may opt to tax a letting except where:

 - the property is used for residential purposes

 - the letting is to a connected party, unless the tenant is entitled to deduct at least 90% of the tax chargeable on the rent.